Irene-Michellee/C_Programming/README.md

 # C_Programming
-Baics of C programming, along with some interesting solved problems.
+Basics of C programming, along with some interesting solved problems.